AmjadAlzain/FYP_prototype/README.md

 * **On-Device Intelligence**: All processing happens locally.
 No cloud servers or internet connection required for inference.
 * **Extremely Low-Cost**: Built on affordable, off-the-shelf microcontroller hardware.
 * **On-Device Learning**: The HDC model supports on-device updates, allowing the system to learn from new examples in the field without a full retraining cycle.
-* **Robust Dataset**: Trained on a combination of real-world data from industry partners and the synthetic **SeaFront** dataset, enhanced with extensive data augmentation.

 ## Project Structure